The Secret Racegoer’s guide to York races

 Trains from Birmingham and Edinburgh take around two and a half hours, from London just under two hours and Manchester just over an hour.

 A word of recommendation for the return journey – the York Tap, a pub within the station, offers a wonderful of selection of ales, and pork pies to die for.
-Worth arriving early for your train home to enjoy a pint.
+Worth heading home on a later train to to enjoy a pint.

 Choice of enclosures